We helped auth0, the cloud solution that makes identity easier, engage Python and node.js communities.

 Additionally, we coded the redesign of https://support.auth0.com/ in React.
-Besides linking to extensive documentation and code samples, the support page shows status of all Auth0 online services.
+Besides linking to extensive documentation and the support page shows the status of all Auth0 online services.

-We’ve made maintenance and added features to some of the Auth0 extensions (which are created in order to give additional features to the Auth0 Users like Authorization, exporting logs to external services, quick single-sign-on, user importing/exporting).
+We’ve done maintenance and added features to some of the Auth0 extensions (which were created in order to offer additional features to Auth0 Users such as authorization, exporting logs to external services, quick single-sign-on, user importing/exporting, etc.).

 Some extensions and demos we’ve contributed to:

-Finally, we added intensive automated testing to the system covering different scenarios with unit and integration tests.
+Finally, we added intensive automated testing to the system which covers different scenarios through unit and integration tests.

 - Amazon Web Services